Distributed Stochastic Model Predictive Control with Temporal Aggregation for the Joint Dispatch of Cascaded Hydropower and Renewables: Introduction

+When MPC is applied to CH-vRES systems, accurately representing the underlying nonconvex physical dynamics typically leads to a mixed-integer nonlinear programming (MINLP) formulation \citep{karamyar2025scalable}, for which efficient, general-purpose off-the-shelf solvers remain unavailable.
+Consequently, a substantial body of research has focused on developing surrogate formulations, spanning both linear \citep{liu2026day} and nonlinear \citep{lu2024medium} optimization models, to strike a pragmatic balance between modeling fidelity and computational tractability.
+Among these formulations, mixed-integer programming (MIP) models \citep{zhao2025hydro}, particularly in the form of mixed-integer linear programming (MILP) models \citep{zhang2025comparative} and mixed-integer quadratic programming (MIQP) models \citep{liao2021daily}, have emerged as particularly effective.
+Nevertheless, while such formulations may be tractable in static or long-term optimization settings, their implementation at high temporal resolutions within real-time dispatch frameworks often remains computationally prohibitive \citep{wang2026deep}.

+The difficulties associated with handling the nonconvex physical dynamics inherent in CH-vRES operation are further compounded by multiple sources of uncertainty, most notably hydrological inflows and variable renewable energy generation \citep{qiu2020stochastic}.
+Nevertheless, the integration of uncertainty-aware decision-making within MPC schemes remains essential for the practical operation of CH-vRES systems \citep{zhang2022long}.
+In this context, robust optimization \citep{zhou2021100}, chance-constrained programming \citep{zhang2022chance}, and stochastic programming \citep{shi2024stochastic} constitute the predominant methodological paradigms.

+Robust MPC assumes that uncertainties are confined within predefined uncertainty sets; however, this assumption may be overly restrictive or even impractical for inherently unbounded or poorly characterized uncertainty sources, often leading to overly conservative control policies \citep{saltik2018outlook}.
+Chance-constrained MPC, while offering a probabilistic treatment of constraint satisfaction, typically requires intricate reformulations that increase both the analytical and computational complexity of the resulting control scheme \citep{lyons2012chance}.

+In contrast, scenario-based stochastic MPC is often preferred in practical implementations, as it provides a flexible and intuitive modeling framework in which the uncertainty domain is discretized into a finite set of possible realizations (or \textit{scenarios}) with associated probabilities \citep{jeong2023implementation}.
+However, accurately capturing multiple sources of uncertainty in CH-vRES operation typically requires a large number of scenarios \citep{zhang2019coordinated}.
+When combined with the intrinsic nonconvexity of CH-vRES dynamics, this leads to large-scale stochastic nonconvex optimization models that are exceedingly difficult to solve within the stringent time constraints of real-time MPC \citep{velarde2019scenario}.

-To tackle this challenge, prior research has employed mathematical decomposition methods, such as dual decomposition \cite{velarde2019scenario}, Benders decomposition \cite{santos2016new}, and augmented Lagrangian relaxation \cite{santosuosso2024distributed}, to decompose the centralized MPC problem into subproblems that are solved iteratively in parallel while seeking convergence towards global optimality \cite{molzahn2017survey}.
-In the optimal dispatch of CH-vRES systems under uncertainty, existing approaches primarily focus on asset decomposition \cite{helseth2020convex} (relaxing the hydraulic and power balance couplings among integrated assets) or scenario decomposition \cite{lopez2018stochastic} (partitioning the problem across distinct scenarios).
-Few studies integrate both approaches within distributed stochastic MPC schemes.
+To tackle this computational challenge, prior research has employed mathematical decomposition methods, such as Benders decomposition \citep{lopez2018stochastic} and augmented Lagrangian relaxation methods \citep{11270217}, notably the alternating direction method of multipliers (ADMM), to decompose the centralized MPC scheme into subproblems that are solved iteratively in parallel while seeking convergence towards global optimality, thereby yielding a distributed MPC scheme \citep{santosuosso2024distributed}.